Evaluation of post-hoc interpretability methods in time-series classification: Novel approach for evaluating post-hoc interpretability methods

-To assess quantitatively time-series interpretability methods, we developed novel metrics or indices which encompass two key areas: \begin{enumerate} \item evaluate how closely an interpretability method reflects the representation learned by the model of interest, and \item how the learned representations compares to the one an expert would use to approach the classification task. \end{enumerate} While these two points have often been interchanged to evaluate interpretability methods, we reassert the importance to distinguish them.
-Hence, we developed independent metrics to evaluate them separately.

-The new metrics are built on the relevance score that an interpretability method provides along the time series.
-The relevance score can be positive or negative (except for some interpretability methods, where it is only positive -- see e.g., the saliency method~\cite{simonyan_deep_2014}).
-A positive relevance score means that the neural network is using that portion of the time series to make its prediction.
-A negative relevance score indicates that the neural network sees the portion of the time series as going against its prediction.
-As we are interested in how the network is using data to making its predictions, we use the positive relevance score to build the new metrics.
+To assess quantitatively time-series interpretability methods, we developed novel metrics or indices to evaluate how closely an interpretability method reflects the representation learned by the model of interest.
+Interpretability methods produce an attribution scheme $\mathcal{A}$ which assigns relevance $\mathbf{R}$ to the input $\mathbf{X}$ for a specific class $c \in C$ such that $\mathcal{A}_{c}: \mathbf{X} \rightarrow \left \{\mathbf{R} \in \mathbb{R}^{M \times T } \right \}$, where $\mathbf{X} = \left(x_{m,t}\right)$ and $\mathbf{R} = \left(r_{m,t}\right)$, with $m$ and $t$ being the indices associated to the number of features $M$ and to the number of time steps $T$, respectively.
+For simplicity, the class that the attribution scheme aims to explain is dropped in the rest of the paper and the attribution scheme is denoted by $\mathcal{A}$.
+The new metrics are built on the relevance that an interpretability method provides along the time series.
+The relevance can be positive or negative (except for some interpretability methods, where it is only positive -- see e.g., the saliency method~\cite{simonyan_deep_2014}).
+A positive relevance means that the neural network is using that portion of the time series to make its prediction.
+A negative relevance indicates that the neural network sees the portion of the time series as going against its prediction.
+As we are interested in how the network is using data to making its predictions, we use the positive relevance to build the new metrics.
+Logits have often been used as the input for interpretability methods~\cite{simonyan_deep_2014,selvaraju2017grad}.
+However, Srinivas et al.~\cite{srinivas2020rethinking} demonstrate that pre-softmax outputs are related to a generative model which is uninformative of the discriminative model used for the classification task.
+In this sense, the evaluation of the interpretability methods for the rest of the paper are produced with the post-softmax models' output as well as evaluated with changes in these outputs when corrupting samples, denoted by $S: \mathbb{R}^{M \times T} \rightarrow \left[0,1\right]^{N_{c}}$.

-In this work, we considered six interpretability methods: i) DeepLift~\cite{deeplift}, ii) GradShap~\cite{NIPS2017_8a20a862}, iii) Integrated Gradients~\cite{ig_method}, iv) KernelShap~\cite{NIPS2017_8a20a862}, v) Saliency~\cite{simonyan_deep_2014}, vi) Shapley Value Sampling~\cite{CASTRO20091726}.
-These methods were chosen to capture a broad range of available interpretability methods, while maintaining the problem computationally tractable for all the models presented.
-The implementation of the interpretability methods leveraged those provided in the Captum library~\cite{kokhlikyan2020captum}.
-The objective is to evaluate each of the methods above in terms of their performance as well as assess them in terms of human-machine data interpretation.

-Central to the analysis of the relevance distribution, we define the time information content (TIC) index as: